Encapsule-Annex/jsgraph/README.md

 ## Release

+**v0.6 is a bug fix release that's API-compatible with v0.5**

+- DFT algorithm bug fixes impacting order and identity of client visitor callbacks.
+- Better error handing on bad developer-supplied visitor interfaces.

 **v0.5 is a breaking upgrade for users of v0.4**

 - Stylistic changes are required to v0.4 clients to upgrade.